Lucy Temple

-Lucy Temple is a novel by American author Susanna Rowson.
+Lucy Temple is a novel by British-American author Susanna Rowson.
 It was first published posthumously (together with a memoir of the author by Samuel Lorenzo Knapp) in 1828 under the title Charlotte's Daughter, or, The Three Orphans.
 It was a sequel to Rowson's extremely popular novel Charlotte Temple.
 Lucy Temple is the daughter of Charlotte Temple, the main character in the first novel.

+Plot

+The plot centers around the three orphans under the charge of the clergyman Mr. Matthews.
+One of them, Lucy, the daughter of Charlotte Temple, falls in love with Lieutenant Franklin, only to later discover that he is her half-brother, as he is the son of Montraville, Charlotte's seducer.
+Having her plans for marriage thwarted, Lucy then devotes her life to educating children and caring for the poor.